RockWellG360/Laravel-Angular/README.md

 Run `php artisan migrate` for the tables<br />
 Run `php artisan serve` for the backend

+# Usage

+After following instructions, set the angular api endpoint url to your api’s url via `cd frontend` run `ng serve` to start the development server for angular

 # Frontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.